theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 - `page/layout.html`
 - `page/content.md`

-Getting back to our updated `config.yaml` , you'll note that the `mounts` settings we are dealing with sits at the root of the `module` map.
+Getting back to our updated `config.yaml` , you'll note that the `mounts` settings we are dealing with sit at the root of the `module` map.

 That's because mounting is not reserved to imports.
 You can assign mounting settings to the project at hand with its own `mounts` key.